mathewsanders/Mustard/Documentation/Type safety using a single tokenizer.md.md

-# Example: expressive matching
+# Type safety using a single tokenizer

-The results returned by `tokens(matchedWith:)`returns an array `Token` which in turn is a tuple with the signature `(tokenizer: TokenizerType, text: String, range: Range<String.Index>)`
+When matching with multiple tokenizers, there is no choice but to return an array of `Token` where the tokenizer element is the of the type `TokenizerType`.

-To make use of the `tokenizer` element, you need to either use type casting (using `as?`) or type checking (using `is`) for the `tokenizer` element to be useful.
+To make use of the `tokenizer` element, you need to either use type casting (using `as?`) or type checking (using `is`) to figure out what type of tokenizer matched the substring.

-Maybe we want to filter out only tokens that were matched with a number tokenizer:
+Maybe we want to filter tokens to include only those that were matched with using a `NumberTokenizer` tokenizer:

 ````Swift
 import Mustard